christal5299/test-job/README.md

 # test-job
 ## test jenkins
-### Testing jenkings using ngrok as public address
+### Testing jenkings using ngrok as public address.